adamtornhill/FractalFigures/README.md

 That's it - the fractal figures will appear together with a color legend to interpret them.

+### Additional commands

+During a visualization, press `s` to save an image to disk.
+In case you haven't provided a file with color mappings, the visualization will generate random colors.
+Just press `space` to re-draw the image using a new set of colors.

 ## Warnings

 Note that the implementation is quick and dirty (with emphasis on the later).
 That means, input data isn't validated.
 In practice it shouldn't be much of a problem - you'll notice fast.